kasperengelen/ComputationalBiology/README.md

 ## Overview

 Project for the course Introduction to Computational Biology at the University of Antwerp, 2018-2019.
 In this project we built compartmental models (SEIRZ, SEISZ) for the spread of a disease inside a population of amphibians.
 Afterwards we evaluated a number of mitigation measures using the previously built models.
 This was documented in a [paper](../main/COMPBIO19_proposal_KaLoWi.pdf).
-Regarding the supplied code: note that the GPLv3 license applies.
+Regarding the supplied code: note that the GPLv3 (or later version) license applies.

 ## Sources